 For most cinephiles out there, the Denon AVR-X6700H is going to be the best AVR money can buy.
 Sure, there are more expensive amps out there with a few superfluous bells and whistles, but the AVR-X6700H gives you 140W-per-channel amplification with all the essentials you need to keep your speakers sounding great.

-Like the lower-cost the AVR-X2700H, the higher-end model supports Dolby Atmos Height Virtualization, Atmos, DTS:X and DTS Virtual:X are all present and accounted for, plus with eARC support, but you can also add DTS:X Pro to that list when it comes via a firmware update in 2021.
+Like the lower-cost the AVR-X2700H, the higher-end model supports Dolby Atmos Height Virtualization, Atmos, DTS:X and DTS Virtual:X are all present and accounted for, plus with eARC support, but you can also add DTS:X Pro to that list, too.

 On the visual side, the AVR-X6700H does 8K upscaling unlike anyone else right now, as well as HDCP 2.3, the highest format available that can play copy-prohibited content without a problem.
 For HDR support, all the main players are here: HDR10+, HDR10, HLG and Dolby Vision.